Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-03/04-pages/page-02.md

 <div class="divider-heading"></div>

-There are several ways we can control how our `HTML` where our files are stored, retrieved by browsers, and how they appear in the address bar of a those browsers.
+There are several ways we can control how our `HTML` where our files are stored, retrieved by browsers, and how they appear in the address bar of those browsers.

 Consider the file “**about.html**,” found on your website:

 <img src="../img/about-page.png" alt="simple about page" style="width: 200px;" />

-We need to decide where to place this file in our directory, and how the site should locate it.
-This will also affect its URL.
+We need to decide where to place this file in our directory and how the site should locate it.
+The location of the file will also affect its URL.

 ## Pages In and Outside Directories:
 Browsers treat pages differently from other files.
 They have _expectations_ of what pages will be titled, what languages they'll use, and where they'll live in the site directory.

-This means browsers have some default behaviors they do automatically with pages when the site is accessed by a visitor.
+Browsers have some default behaviors they do automatically with pages when a visitor accesses the site.
 Where we put pages is a conscious decision on our part, mostly regarding keeping the site files organized and URLs clean.
-If you'll remember, anything inside of a directory needs that directory added to its **path** in order to be accessed; too few or too many directories can clutter up your site and its pages' URLs.
+If you'll remember, anything inside a directory needs that directory added to its **path** to be accessed; too few or too many directories can clutter your site and its pages' URLs.

 <div id="code-heading">Directory Tree</div>